RedisTimeSeries/RedisTimeSeries/docs/commands/ts.revrange.md

 #### Notes

-- When the time series is a compaction: the last compacted sample may aggregate values with timestamp beyond _toTimestamp_.
-This is because _toTimestamp_ only limits the timestamp of the compacted sample, which is the timestamp of the raw bucket start time.
+- When the time series is a compaction: the last compacted value may aggregate raw values with timestamp beyond _toTimestamp_.
+This is because _toTimestamp_ only limits the timestamp of the compacted value, which is the start time of the raw bucket that was compacted.

 #### Aggregated Query Example